chinamike65/hugo-tuolesi/content/book3/book3en.md

 In this way, the Venerable received the complete transmission and teaching of the sutra and tantra, and gained access to all the Dharma.

-On this basis, Venerable Atisha wrote the Dharmamous "Lamp for the Path to Enlightenment", which captures all the essentials of the Dharma, and the phrase "Stages of the Path" has been around since then.
+On this basis, Venerable Atisha wrote the famous "Lamp for the Path to Enlightenment", which captures all the essentials of the Dharma, and the phrase "Stages of the Path" has been around since then.

-The "Lamp for the Path to Enlightenment" has really opened up a path, a path that an ordinary person can cultivate and become a Buddha in his present life in a turbid world.
+The "Lamp for the Path to Enlightenment" has really opened up a path, a path that an ordinary person can follow and become a Buddha in his present life in a turbid world.
 It is very, very special!

 Later, other sects in the Tibetan area also formed their own sects based on the "Lamp for the Path to Enlightenment", benefiting countless people and laying the foundation for the establishment of the Kadam School.

 7

 Venerable Atisha passed the "Lamp for the Path to Enlightenment" to Master Dromtönpa.
 At that time, the venerable passed it to him in secret, and Dromtönpa asked inexplicably, "Why did the venerable teach the secrets to others?
 The mantra, and teach me the order of the path?"
-The Venerable replied, "Besides you, I have not found anyone who can entrust this Dharma!"
+The Venerable replied, "Besides you, I have not found anyone to whom can entrust this Dharma!"
 This shows the importance and splendor of the "Lamp for the Path to Enlightenment", and it also indicates that it is the origin that Master Dromtönpa will spread the Dharma and benefit life in the future.

 Later, Master Dromtönpa founded Radreng / Reting Monastery, established a Kadam School, spread the Dharma, and guided the practice according to the teachings of "Lamp for the Path to Enlightenment".
 Many people have achieved this.